argilla-io/argilla/argilla/docs/how_to_guides/migrate_from_legacy_datasets.md

     1. The default field in `DatasetForTextClassification` is `text`, but we should provide all fields included in `record.inputs`.

-    2. Here, we need to provide all relevant metadata fields available in the dataset.
+    2. Make sure you provide all relevant metadata fields available in the dataset.

-    3. Here, we need to provide all relevant vectors available in the dataset.
+    3. Make sure you provide all relevant vectors available in the dataset.

 === "For token classification"